embedded-office/canopen-stack/website/docs/api/object.md

   :
 ```

-!!! note

-    The example shows the read access with the knowledge, that the addressed object entry is independent of the node ID.
-To be independent of this knowledge, the API function `CONmtGetNodeId()` may be used to get the current node ID.

 #### COObjTypeUserSDOAbort()

 This function allows the definition of user defined SDO abort codes within user type function implementations.